eolculnamo2/rob-result/README.md

   })
   // x is a Result type instead of a union of values like in match
 ```
-flatMatch will likely be renamed.
-It's like match except it returns a Result
+flatMatch will likely be renamed (It's not really flattening anything).
+It's like match except it returns a Result.

 ### attempt
 attempt example: